octavianussps/ML-Project-2/README.md

 ## **Running**
 In order to submit the predictions we give on the test data, you have to run the `run.py` file.
-It will build the model and load the trained weights.
+It will run the unet model.
+It will load the unet model with the trained weights already build in `cnnmodel_training.py` .
 Then the model will predict on the test data and the `out/submission.csv` file will be generated.

 ## **Results**

-We achieved a F1- score of 0.882 and the accuracy of 0.938 on the website.
+We achieved a F1-score of 0.898 and the accuracy of 0.947 on the website using the unet model.
 All the details are in the report.